roarceus/travel-website/README.md

 # Travel Website
 This is a travel website where users can choose to travel to many destinations.
-This website is built using HTML with minumum use of styling elements.
+This website is built using HTML with minimum use of styling elements.

 ## Sections in the Travel website
 **Navigation:** - Provided navigation bar with content about sponsors.